Foundation / Corporation

 Ineligible expenses for a SBIF grant are costs associated with the following work, including, but not strictly limited to:

--Any work started before approval of a conditional commitment letter by the City of Chicago’s Department of Planning and Development; projects completed outside of the formal grant process (“retroactive” projects)
+-Any work started or construction costs that are incurred (even if work has not started) before approval of a conditional commitment letter by the City of Chicago’s Department of Planning and Development; projects completed outside of the formal grant process (“retroactive” projects)

 -Any work done to a non-mixed-use residential property (single-family home, two-flat, three-flat, etc.)